This post may contain affiliate links which won’t change your price but will share some commission.

 I love how pretty these cookies look without any food coloring, as the raspberries add the perfect color and flavor.
 They take a little extra time because the dough needs to harden in the freezer before baking, but they’re well worth the effort.

-These delicious little morsels will be gobbled up quickly, so you may want to double the recipe!
+These delicious chocolate raspberry pinwheel cookies will be gobbled up quickly, so you may want to double the recipe!

 - 2 1/4 cups gluten free flour divided